seanox/aspect-js/manual/en/introduction.md

 * Expression Language
   meta-language extension with full JavaScript support
 * Reactivity rendering
-  Rendering can be reactive to changes in data objects and trigger partial rendering at consumers
+  Rendering reacts to changes in data objects and triggers partial rendering on consumers
 * Markup rendering
   supports: condition, custom tags, events, filter, interval, iterate, rendering, resources messages, validation, ...
 * Markup hardening
   makes it difficult to manipulate the attributes in the markup
-  Non-visible components are removed from the DOM and only reinserted when used
+  non-visible components are removed from the DOM and only reinserted when used
 * Model View Controller
   supports: events, virtual paths, sitemap, permission concept, ...
 * Resource Bundle / Resource Messages